evhub/coconut/HELP.md

 a `mod` b = a % b
 ```

+_Note: If you would like to be more explicit in your in-line function definition, you can optionally place a `def` at the beginning of the line._

 ### `reduce`

 A Python 2 built-in that was removed in Python 3, Coconut re-introduces `reduce`, as it can be very useful for functional programming.